 Don’t have time to make them now?
 Pin it for later!

-These berries went over just as well as I thought they were, and I came home with an empty plate.
+These Vodka Chocolate Covered Strawberries went over just as well as I thought they would.
+I came home with an empty plate.

-Chocolate Vodka Infused Strawberries
+Vodka Chocolate Covered Strawberries

-- 24 Strawberries washed
+- 24 Strawberries Washed with leaves intact

 - 750 mL Chocolate Flavored Vodka I used 360 Double Chocolate Vodka